 International Visiting Applicants

-- $50 nonrefundable international evaluation fee.
-(The application fee for international students is $10 plus the $50 evaluation fee for a total application fee of $60)
+- $50 nonrefundable international credential fee.
+(The application fee is $10 plus the $50 international credential fee for a total application fee of $60)

 - official English proficiency exams scores